cvg/pixel-perfect-sfm/README.md

 ## Installation

 `pixsfm` requires Python >=3.6 and COLMAP [installed from source](https://colmap.github.io/install.html#build-from-source) at the latest commit.
 The core optimization is implemented in C++ with [Ceres](https://github.com/ceres-solver/ceres-solver/) but we provide Python bindings with high granularity.
 The code is written for UNIX and has not been tested on Windows.
-The remaining dependencies are listed in `requirements.txt` and include [pycolmap](https://github.com/colmap/pycolmap) and [PyTorch](https://pytorch.org/) >=1.7:
+The remaining dependencies are listed in `requirements.txt` and include [PyTorch](https://pytorch.org/) >=1.7 and [pycolmap](https://github.com/colmap/pycolmap) built from source:

 ```bash
 # install COLMAP following colmap.github.io/install.html#build-from-source